bpplaysguitar/eCommerceBackEnd/README.md

 5. Create your own repository for the files on GitHub.

 6. Edit in your code editor and continue to commit, push changes and perform other Git actions using your repository https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html.

+7. Use Insomnia Core to perform GET, POST, PUSH, and DELETE on the data. https://insomnia.rest/products/insomnia

 ## Usage